-Expenses are deductible to the extent that they were incurred wholly and exclusively to earn the income and are claimed in the year in which they were incurred.
+Subject to certain restrictions, expenses are generally tax deductible to the extent that they are incurred wholly and exclusively to earn the income and are claimed in the year in which they are incurred.

 Tax depreciation (referred to in Jamaica as ‘capital allowances’) is generally computed at prescribed rates annually on a straight-line basis.
 In the year of expenditure, initial allowances are also available at rates ranging from 20% to 25% on certain buildings and plant/machinery.
 Capital allowances are also available for capital expenditure on a wide list of intellectual property (IP) rights as well as pure or applied science and research and development (R&D) costs.

 Generally, capital gains on depreciable property are not taxed.
 However, a recharge limited to the extent of the capital allowances allowed (or balancing charge) is taxable.
 Tax depreciation may not conform to book depreciation.

 The amortisation or write-off of goodwill is not an allowable deduction.

 The costs of incorporation and other expenses incurred in connection with establishing a business are not deductible against income.

 A deduction is available for interest that is paid on capital employed in acquiring income.
 Additionally, where interest is paid to a non-resident, tax must be withheld where required and remitted to the tax authorities in order to secure a deduction.

 A deduction is available in respect of specific debts that become bad during the year of assessment.

 Approved donations (not exceeding 5% of taxable income) to registered charitable organisations and certain educational institutions are deductible.